It's common to see sensational headlines about artificial intelligence, machine learning, or other intelligent technologies.

 This one was tough for us to learn starting out.
 The more we dived into marketing AI solutions, the more we realized some of them didn’t actually use AI, or, at least, they seemed to be stretching quite a bit to fit what they do under the AI umbrella.
 We were a little confused, too.
 After all, “AI” or “machine learning” is right there in the product descriptions.

-Turns out, some use these terms to describe automation capabilities that aren't really AI.
+Turns out, some use these terms to describe automation capabilities that aren't really AI-powered technology.
 But because of the hype cycle, putting AI in the name makes good marketing sense.
 These companies had useful tools with valid use cases, but no real artificial intelligence powering their solutions.

 About Mike Kaput